adamsilver/adamsilver.io-jekyll/_posts/2017-05-24-floating-labels-are-problematic.md

 ---
 layout: post
-title: Floating labels are a bad idea
+title: Floating labels are problematic
 date: 2017-05-24 09:00:01
 categories: design patterns forms
 description: We're often seduced by novel patterns that save space such as the floating label.
 Find out why this is a problem for users.
 ---

 After writing [Placeholders are Problematic](/articles/placeholders-are-problematic/) some people suggested the floating label.
-We are often seduced by novel patterns that save space but this pattern is a bad idea.
+We are often seduced by novel patterns that save space but this pattern is problematic.
 Here's why:

 ## 1. There is no space for a hint